deeplearning4j/deeplearning4j-docs/quickstart.md

 java -version
 ```

 Please make sure you have a 64-Bit version of java installed, as you will see an error telling you `no jnind4j in java.library.path` if you decide to try to use a 32-Bit version instead.
+Make sure the JAVA_HOME environment variable is set.

 #### <a name="Maven">Apache Maven</a>